Elizabeth Pulman

 Elizabeth Pulman née Chadd (1 August 1836 – 3 February 1900) was a British-born New Zealand photographer.
-She was regarded as being the country's first female professional photographer.
+She is regarded as one of New Zealand's first female professional photographers.

 Biography

-Pulman was born in Lymm, Cheshire, England in 1836, and arrived in New Zealand in 1861.
+Pulman was born in on 1 August 1836 in Lymm, Cheshire, England.
+She married husband George Pulman in Manchester in 1859 and in 1861, the couple immigrated to New Zealand, sailing to Auckland with their one year old daughter, Mary.